 Hot desking – The ad-hoc solution - like grabbing a coffee at the cafeteria

 Compared to desk hoteling, hot desking, or hot seating is more like going to a cafeteria.
 Employees do not need to book their desk in advance, instead they can claim a desk upon arrival if a seat is empty.
 To manage this type of system, it is important to use the right motion sensors so that occupancy always can be indicated on a map.
 This prevents employees from running around and searching for a desk.
-For this type of solution, we recommend using a desk presence sensor or a desk dongle.
+For this type of solution, we recommend using a desk presence sensor or an Automatic desk Check-in Sensor.
 Desk presence sensor detects when someone is occupying the desk and turns it red on the map.
-A desk dongle on the other hand turns the desk red when someone connects their laptop to the workplace, this is a good solution if you have workstations with computer screens on them.
+An Automatic Desk Check-in Sensor on the other hand turns the desk red when someone connects their laptop to the workplace, this is a good solution if you have workstations with computer screens on them.
 Read more about our sensors here.

 Hot desking is especially beneficial in open office zones.
 Hot desking can create a feeling of flexibility and mobility in the office, where employees from different departments could meet casually and discuss important topics.
 It is also good if you have a sales team that work in the field most days and need space at the office for brief periods of time.
 You can always ask us for the best solution for you.